edresch/coalescence/coalescence.md

 * “A human being is part of the whole, called by us ‘universe,’ a part limited in time and space.
 He experiences his thoughts and feelings as something separate from the rest—a kind of optical delusion of his consciousness." - [Albert Einstein](https://www.goodreads.com/quotes/369)

 * "The hours by the window had filled me with a direct certainty that time, space and causality, that the isolation, separateness and spatio-temporal limitations of the self were merely optical illusions…" - [Arthur Koestler, Sonning Prize Winner](https://imgur.com/GfwLqgz)

+* “Basically, everything is one.
+There is no way in which you draw a line between things.
+What we do is make these subdivisions, but they’re *not real.* I think maybe poets … have some understanding of this.” - [Barbara McClintock, Nobel Prize-Winning physiologist](https://imgur.com/yZWAwKE)

 * German philosopher [Arthur Schopenhauer](https://w.wiki/DEx) believed that humans risk their lives for another because the rescuer realizes that he or she and the individual in need ***are one.*** He stated - *“[Universal compassion](https://news.uchicago.edu/story/helping-your-fellow-rat-rodents-show-empathy-driven-behavior) is the only guarantee of morality.
 My own true inner being actually exists in every living creature as truly and immediately as known to my consciousness only in myself.
 This realization is the ground of compassion upon which all true, that is to say unselfish, virtue rests...”*